 Corporate Income Tax in Portugal

-Understanding the nuances of corporate income tax in Portugal is crucial for effectively advising your international clientele or to understand your business as an entrepreneur.
+Understanding the nuances of corporate taxation in Portugal is crucial for effectively advising your international clientele or to understand your business as an entrepreneur for your Portugal company.
 Below provides a snapshot of corporate tax implications in Portugal, however, engaging with a professional is advised, as it is likely that not only corporate tax requires consideration.

 Generally, companies considered tax residents in Portugal face taxation on their worldwide income.

-A flat Corporate Income Tax (CIT) rate of 20% is levied on the total taxable income of companies’ resident in mainland Portugal.
+A flat Corporate Income Tax (CIT) rate of 19% is levied on the total taxable income of companies’ resident in mainland Portugal for tax periods starting on or after 1 January 2026.
+The CIT rate is set to decrease further to 18% in 2027 and 17% in 2028.

 Summary of Key CIT Rates